Yumi-Lab/yumi-wiki/docs/SmartPI/Sensors&Modules/SmartPi_LED_Control.md

 ## Required Materials

 - Smart Pi One
-- LED (with resistor 220 Ohm if necessary)
+- LED (with resistoraround 220Ω to 1kΩ if necessary)
 - Connecting wires
 - Breadboard (optional for easier connections)